-You’re eager to take a pregnancy test, but you want to be sure that you get the most reliable results possible.
-What you’re wondering most is whether it is okay to take a test at night.
+You’re eager to take a pregnancy test, but you want to be sure you get the most reliable results possible.
+What you’re wondering most is whether it’s okay to take a test at night.

-Don’t worry!
-In this article, we answer all of the most pressing pregnancy test timing questions.
+Don’t worry — in this article, we answer all of your most pressing pregnancy test timing questions.